-The total revision of the FADP was adopted by the Federal Assembly in Fall 2020 after three years of debate.
-Initially planned for the second half of 2022, the implementation of the new Swiss Federal Act on Data Protection (nFADP) is expected to begin on September, 1st, 2023.
+After three years of debate, the total revision of the previous data protection law, the FADP, was adopted by the Federal Assembly in autumn 2020.
+Originally planned for the second half of 2022, the new Swiss data protection legislation (nFADP) came into force on September 1, 2023.

 Summary

-Swiss nFADP: New Guidelines and Scope
+Swiss nFADP: New Guidelines

 10 Main Changes Between the Swiss FADP and the nFADP